-"I gathered at in early age," continued Lyle, "that it was expected that I was to inherit my father's political connections with the family estates.
+'I gathered at an early age,' continued Lyle, 'that I was expected to inherit my father's political connections with the family estates.
 Under ordinary circumstances this would probably have occurred.
 In times that did not force one to ponder, it is not likely I should have recoiled from uniting myself with a party formed of the best families in England, and ever famous for accomplished men and charming women.
 But I enter life in the midst of a convulsion in which the very principles of our political and social systems are called in question.
 I cannot unite myself with the party of destruction.
 It is an operative cause alien to my being.
-What then offers itself?
+What, then, offers itself?
 The Duke talks to me of Conservative principles; but he does not inform me what they are.
 I observe indeed a party in the State whose rule it is to consent to no change, until it is clamorously called for, and then instantly to yield; but those are Concessionary, not Conservative principles.
 This party treats institutions as we do our pheasants, they preserve only to destroy them.
-But is there a statesman among these conservatives who offers us a dogma for a guide, or defines any great political truth which we should aspire to establish?
-It seems to me a barren thing this Conservativism an unhappy cross-breed, the mule of politics that engenders nothing.
+But is there a statesman among these Conservatives who offers us a dogma for a guide, or defines any great political truth which we should aspire to establish?
+It seems to me a, barren thing, this Conservatism, an unhappy cross-breed; the mule of politics that engenders nothing.
 What do you think of all this, Coningsby?
 I assure you I feel confused, perplexed, harassed.
-I know I have public duties to perform; I am in fact every day of my life solicited by all parties to throw the weight of my influence in one scale or another; but I am paralysed.
+I know I have public duties to perform; I am, in fact, every day of my life solicited by all parties to throw the weight of my influence in one scale or another; but I am paralysed.
 I often wish I had no position in the country.
 The sense of its responsibility depresses me; makes me miserable.
-I speak to you without reserve; with a frankness which our short acquaintance scarcely authorizes; but Henry Sydney has talked of you so often to me, and I have so long wished to I know you, that I open my heart without restraint."
+I speak to you without reserve; with a frankness which our short acquaintance scarcely authorises; but Henry Sydney has so often talked to me of you, and I have so long wished to know you, that I open my heart without restraint.'

-"My dear fellow," said Coningsby, "you have but described my feelings when you depictured your own.
+'My dear fellow,' said Coningsby, 'you have but described my feelings when you depicted your own.
 My mind on these subjects has long been a chaos.
-I float in a sea of troubles, and should long ago have been wrecked had I not been sustained by a profound, however vague, conviction, that there are still great truths, if we could but work them out; that Government for instance should be loved and not hated, and that Religion should be a faith and not a form."
+I float in a sea of troubles, and should long ago have been wrecked had I not been sustained by a profound, however vague, conviction, that there are still great truths, if we could but work them out; that Government, for instance, should be loved and not hated, and that Religion should be a faith and not a form.'